STEM MAD National

 What is STEM MAD & STEM MAD National?

-STEM MAD National is a celebration of the nation's best primary, secondary and 'Future is STEM' student teams who showcase their projects to conference participants, diocesan representatives, sponsors and affiliated organisations, school communities and their fellow students.
-Student teams from remote dioceses have the option of participating in the showcase digitally and attending remotely - more information provided in due course.
+STEM MAD National is a celebration of excellence in Catholic education, in which the nation's best primary, secondary and 'Future is STEM' student teams, nominated by their dioceses, showcase their projects to conference participants, diocesan representatives, sponsors and affiliated organisations, school communities and their fellow students.

 A STEM MAD School Story of Practice

 Interview with a winning school

 Coming Together for the Common Good